yangfangs/physpetools/README.rst

     -N
         The same with -# specify the number of alternative runs on distinct starting trees.
 The physpe default set is 100.

+--fasttree
+    Reconstruct phylogenetic tree by FastTree.

+--fasttree_p
+    Set more detail RAxML parameters.More options about clustalw please to see `FastTree <http://www.microbesonline.org/fasttree/>`_.

 build
 ^^^^^^^^^^^^^^^^^^^^